bbcmicrobit/micropython/docs/button.rst

     .. py:method:: get_presses()

-        Returns the running total of button presses.

-    .. py:method:: reset_presses()

-        Resets the running total of button presses to zero.
+        Returns the running total of button presses, and resets this total to zero before returning.

 Example
 =======